secretstartups/handbook/content/handbook/sales/commercial/global_digital_smb.md

 - Q. Where can I provide feedback on this model/ process?
 - A. Please submit all feedback via the #XXXX slack channel.
 If you want to share Feedback relating to a specific case, please enter the feedback in the Case: Feedback field.
 - Q. Is additional enablement material available?
-- A. Yes, please see the content below;
+- A. Yes, please see the Highspot page linked at the top of this page.
 - Q. As an GitLab Team Member who is not part of the SMB Team, how do I engage with the team?
 - A. Follow the process above entitled *Working with the Global Digital SMB Account Team*.
 - Q.  What happens if the end user speaks a different language than I do?